-The underlying future rate of consumer price index inflation (CPI inflation) was derived from the relationship between the (yield curve based) conventional bond rate for each relevant time period and the (yield curve based) inflation-linked bond rate for each relevant time period.
+We have derived the underlying future rate of consumer price index inflation (CPI inflation) from the relationship between the (yield curve based) Conventional Bond Rate for each relevant time period and the (yield curve based) Inflation-linked Bond rate for each relevant time period.
 Our assumed rate of salary inflation was set as the assumed value of CPI plus 1%.
-The salaries used in the valuation include an assumed increase on 01 July 2020 of 6.25%.
-The next salary increase was assumed to take place on 01 July 2021.
+The salaries used in the valuation include an assumed increase on 01 July 2021 of 6.25%.
+The next salary increase was assumed to take place on 01 July 2022.